-There is no limit to duration.
+There is normally no limit to duration.

-Cost sharing: Cost sharing by patients includes a set fee of up to 800 francs per calendar year and a 10% copayment for all costs exceeding the set fee.
-Cost-sharing rates are halved for pensioners and adolescents older than age 15 but younger than age 20; there is no cost sharing for children younger than age 16, for chronic diseases, or for preventive or maternity care.
+Cost sharing: Cost sharing by patients includes a set fee of 200 francs per calendar year and a 10% copayment for all costs exceeding the set fee up to a maximum of 800 francs.
+Cost-sharing rates are halved for pensioners and adoles-cents older than age 16 but younger than age 20; there is no cost sharing for children younger than age 16, for chronic diseases, or for preventive or maternity care.